By Fenella from our Mexico team

 Food aside, what I also enjoy about this tour is the informality and universality of taco-eating in Mexico City: you might pull up a stool at a simple chrome counter alongside besuited businesspeople on their lunch break, and other faithful regulars.

 The Mercado de San Juan is known as the city’s foremost gourmet market, and there’s no better way to navigate it than with a food-loving guide.

 Covering two blocks, its stalls are crammed with everything from pyramids of fruit and vegetables, fresh fish and piles of oozy French cheeses to less everyday meats (iguana, anyone?) and dried scorpions.

 The latter are a longstanding local delicacy, and they date back to pre-Columbian times when indigenous tribes would eat them as a sustainable and nutritious source of protein.
 However, nowadays, you’ll likely find them at the bottom of a bottle of mezcal.

 The market also has a number of small, casual eateries which are often busy with lunching locals.

 Your guide knows the market like the back of their hand, and will lead you on a tasting tour of its various offerings.
 You might move from fresh seafood tostadas to a rich, chocolatey mole sauce (pronounced mole-lay ― more on that shortly).

-Then, there’s blue-corn tacloyos (griddled corn patties stuffed with refried beans, cheese or fava beans) and even chapulines (grasshoppers) seasoned with chillies.
+Then, there’s blue-corn tlacoyos (griddled corn patties stuffed with refried beans, cheese or fava beans) and even chapulines (grasshoppers) seasoned with chilies.
 Fried and crispy, they have an appealing crunch to them, but they’re definitely not top of my list.
 That accolade goes to pulque ― a fermented alcoholic drink made from cactus sap.

 You can try pulque if you wander out of the main market with your guide and start to explore some of the sidewalk grills and street-food stalls.